 Adjust Your Computer Screen.
 Be sure that your computer screen is at eye level so that you are not straining your neck to look at it.

-These are just some key tips to follow to maintain good posture and prevent injuries in the workplace.
+These are just some key tips to follow to maintain good posture and ensure injury prevention in the workplace.
 It is important to be mindful of how you are sitting and lifting to ensure that you can stay safe at work and protect yourselves.

-At Falcon Health, we understand the importance of preventing injuries at work.
+At Falcon Health, we understand the importance of injury prevention at work.
 Whilst we deal with people suffering from sporting injuries, illness and age, we also encounter clients with pain because of workplace and lifestyle injuries.

 As part of our bespoke care plans, we provide education and advice on how to live safely and complete tasks without getting injured.
 If you would like to learn more about our services or need help in preventing injuries at work, be sure to contact us today at email@example.com or 01444 257 555.